 To get to the Tsankawi site from Santa Fe, take Saint Francis Drive North and continue on to Highway 285 until you reach Highway 502 (Los Alamos Highway), which you’ll turn left on.
 Take the exit for New Mexico Highway 4/Bandelier National Monument and travel for about 1 mile until you reach a gravel parking lot on the left with a sign that reads “Tsankawi Prehistoric Site.”

 The Tsankawi site, offers a glimpse into the lives of the Ancestral Tewa Pueblo people and is an excellent day trip for anyone looking for solitude, scenery and a little bit of history.
 Built from volcanic rock and adobe in the 1400’s, the homes of the Ancestral Tewa Pueblo people remain fairly intact.
 Today their descendants live in nearby San Ildefonso Pueblo.

 Centered on a narrow mesa, Tsankawi offers incredible views of the surrounding mountains.
 The nice, easy trail follows in the footsteps of those who inhabited the pueblo.
 Scattered among the cliffs around the Tsankawi site and in many of the cliff dwellings are several large petroglyph panels with figures of people, birds, animals and stars.

 The Tsankawi Trail is easy to moderate with a few ladders that guide visitors up the steepest areas.

 These trails are just the beginning for those looking for outdoor adventure in Santa Fe.
 Read more about the endless trails and beautiful landscapes waiting for you to discover in our blog, 4 Don't Miss Trails in Santa Fe County.

-To start planning your experience of another time in a location unlike any other, order your 2016 Santa Fe travel guide then check out all the current Santa Fe specials, packages and deals that The City Different has to offer.
+To start planning your experience of another time in a location unlike any other, order your Visitors Guide then check out all the current Santa Fe specials, packages and deals that The City Different has to offer.